helixml/docs/content/helix/private-deployment/controlplane.md

 Ensure you have the [NVIDIA docker toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) installed.

 Get `<LATEST_TAG>` from [https://github.com/helixml/helix/releases](https://github.com/helixml/helix/releases).
 The tag is in the form `X.Y.Z`.
 You can also use `X.Y.Z-small` to use an image with Llama3-8B and Phi3-Mini pre-baked (`llama3:instruct,phi3:instruct`), or `X.Y.Z-large` for one with [all our supported Ollama models](https://docs.helix.ml/helix/models/models/) pre-baked.
+Note: Helix will download the weights for models specified in `RUNTIME_OLLAMA_WARMUP_MODELS` whether or not they are baked into the image.

 Warning: the `large` image is large (over 100GB), but it saves you re-downloading the weights every time the container restarts!
 We recommend using `X.Y.Z-small` and setting the `RUNTIME_OLLAMA_WARMUP_MODELS` value to `llama3:instruct,phi3:instruct` to get started, so the download isn't too big.
 If you want to use other models in the interface, delete this `-e RUNTIME_OLLAMA_WARMUP_MODELS` line from below, and it will use the defaults (all models).

 ```
 sudo docker run --privileged --gpus all --shm-size=10g \